Dentinal fluid transport -

 Copper, iron, manganese and other trace elements can halt/reduce tooth decay in rats

-As mentioned above, Dr. Steinman found the loss of the minerals copper, magnesium, iron and manganese to be part of the process of cariogenesis3.
+As mentioned above, Dr. Steinman found the loss of the minerals copper, magnesium, iron and manganese to be part of the process of cavity formation (cariogenesis).
 By enriching a cariogenic (tooth-decay-producing) diet with iron, copper and manganese, he succeeded in reducing tooth decay.

-In another study, a high sucrose diet was enriched with zinc, molybdenum, chromium, eggshell meal7 and carbamyl phosphate which produced a very dramatic reduction in tooth decay when compared with the rats fed only the cariogenic diet.
+In another study, a high sucrose diet was enriched with zinc, molybdenum, chromium, eggshell meal and carbamyl phosphate which produced a very dramatic reduction in cavities when compared with the rats fed only the cariogenic diet.

 The dramatic impact of these trace elements may partially explain why seaweed and other sources of the complete mineral spectrum can be so helpful in assisting the health of teeth (and the body in general).